tim-hoff/Artificial-Neural-Network/README.md

 # Artificial Neural Networks with stochastic gradient descent optimization

 Single layer neural network to predict the gender of crabs.
-Functions can be scaled to n-layers.

 ## Installation